 UNI: An artist collective celebrating Haitian arts and culture in New York, held on May 18th, Haitian Flag Day.
-UNI was created by Haitian dancer Sanford Placide with the support of the Hatian Consulate in New York, Mr. Gandy Thomas as a means to showcase up and coming artists in a celebration of cultural inclusion and identity.
+UNI was created by Haitian dancer Sanford Placide with the support of the Hatian Consul General in New York, Mr. Gandy Thomas as a means to showcase up and coming artists in a celebration of cultural inclusion and identity.

 UNI COVID-19 UPDATE: